Configuration Guide

 WEALTH__TRADING__STALENESS_PENALTY

-Discount applied to EV calculation when data nears staleness threshold.
+Discount applied to EV calculation when data age exceeds staleness haircut threshold.

 • Type: Decimal (0.0-1.0)